charles-turner-1/OrgAlkCalc/README.md

 # OrgAlkCalc

-This is a package which you can use to compute organic alkalinity from titrations.
+This is a package which you can use to compute organic alkalinity from titration: see \url{https://doi.org/10.1016/j.marchem.2023.104234}

 ## Usage
 This toolbox contains two basic classes which may be used to perform organic